Stacey-bee/alx-low_level_programming/0x00-hello_world/README.md

-file 0-Preprocessor contains a script that runs a C file through the preprocessor and save the result into another file file 1-compiler contains a script that compiles a C file but does not link file 2-assembler contains a script that generates the assembly code of a C code and save it in an output file
+file 0-Preprocessor contains a script that runs a C file through the preprocessor and save the result into another file file 1-compiler contains a script that compiles a C file but does not link file 2-assembler contains a script that generates the assembly code of a C code and save it in an output file file 3-name contains a script that compiles a C file and creates an executable named cisfun